Create interest in any room with this step-by-step tutorial on how to install beadboard paneling. It will totally change your home!

-From Tim: Usually every construction project begins with de-construction of some sort.
-In our little hovel’s bathroom, the mosaic tile simply had to go.
-I knew from other projects that this would come at the cost of the sheetrock underneath, so rather than deal with an entire room filled with repair work, we decided that leveling and covering was a better option.
-And the answer was beadboard!
+We knew this would come at the cost of the drywall underneath, so rather than deal with an entire room filled with repair work, we decided that leveling and covering with beadboard was a better option.

-See what I mean about repair?
-YIKES!
-This was intimidating, but it gets even worse…
+This was incredibly intimidating, but it gets even worse.

-SO many transitions here!
-Coming out of the tub surround was the Durock (cement board), then new sheet rock running into existing sheet rock.
-The concern was to maintain everything at the same level – 1/2″ thickness in preparation for the beadboard.
+The desire was to maintain everything at the same level – 1/2″ thickness in preparation for the beadboard.
 Not looking for perfection, just level.

 Again, not pretty, just level.

 The electrical is new, a GFCI and a three-way switch for the new ventilation fan/light combo (with the existing light above the vanity).
-These were additional obstacles to consider when cutting the beadboard…but I had a solution…
+These were additional obstacles to consider when using the jigsaw to cut the beadboard but there was a solution.

 Glued, nailed, and moving on.
 You can see what I mean about those cutouts needing to be exact.
 No wiggle room…